Illustration of a man doing a single-legged bodyweight pistol squat.

 Illustration of a skinny guy building muscle and becoming muscular (before/after).

-• Choosing more difficult variations: as you get better at the bodyweight lifts, you can gradually progress to more difficult variations.
+• Choose more difficult variations: as you get better at the bodyweight lifts, you can gradually progress to more difficult variations.
 However, this doesn’t happen from workout to workout, it happens from month to month.
 This progression is too fast.
 We need something more gradual.

 Our muscles grow best when we train them 2–4 times per week, so as a good default, we recommend doing each of the movements three times per week.
 You can do that with three full-body workouts per week, or you can split them up over more days.
-For example, you could just as easily do a six-day routine, doing the upper-body lifts one day, the lower-body lifts the next.
+For example, you could just as easily do a six-day routine, doing the upper-body lifts one day and the lower-body lifts the next.

 Feel free to customize the workouts as you see fit, including adding isolation and accessory exercises, adjusting your training volume, and adjusting your training frequency.
-This article is less about building a specific program, more about building a foundation for bodyweight hypertrophy training in general.

-Illustration showing the Bony to Beastly Bulking Program
+Photo showing the Bony to Beastly Bulking Program for Skinny and Skinny-Fat Guys

 If you want more muscle-building information, we have a free bulking newsletter for skinny guys.
 If you want a full bulking program, including a 5-month workout routine, diet guide, recipe book, and online coaching, check out our Bony to Beastly Bulking Program.
 Or, if you want an intermediate bulking routine, check out our Outlift Intermediate Bulking Program.

-Marco Walker-Ng is the co-founder and strength coach of Outlift, Bony to Beastly, and Bony to Bombshell, and is a certified trainer (PTS) with a Bachelor's degree in Health Sciences (BHSc) from the University of Ottawa.
-His specialty is helping people build muscle to improve their strength and general health, with clients including college, professional, and Olympic athletes.
+Marco Walker-Ng is the founder and strength coach of Outlift, Bony to Beastly, and Bony to Bombshell.
+He's a certified trainer (PTS) and nutrition coach (PN) with a Bachelor's degree in Health Sciences (BHSc) from the University of Ottawa.
+He has over 15 years of experience helping people gain muscle and strength, with clients including college, professional, and Olympic athletes.